IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

-* qdelay_target (QDELAY_TARGET_LO): qdelay target [s], a variable qdelay target is introduced to manage cases where a fixed qdelay target would otherwise starve the RMCAT flow under such circumstances (e.g., FTP competes for the bandwidth over the same bottleneck).
+* qdelay_target (QDELAY_TARGET_LO): qdelay target [s], a variable qdelay target is introduced to manage cases where a fixed qdelay target would otherwise starve the data flow under such circumstances (e.g., FTP competes for the bandwidth over the same bottleneck).
 The qdelay target is allowed to vary between QDELAY_TARGET_LO and QDELAY_TARGET_HI.